Skip to main content

 A celebrated legacy

 Telford founded the Institution of Civil Engineers.
 Appointed the first president, Telford held the position until his death in 1834.
-The institution encouraged young people to take up engineering as a profession, and was something he dedicated much of his time.
+The institution encouraged young people to take up engineering as a profession, and was something to which he dedicated much of his time.
 He reportedly left all his money to the institution which led them to secure foundations in London.

 Telford's significant contribution and works in civil engineering, surveying, and overseeing construction is an impressive collection.
 We can still see so much of his work, which lives on through the towns and cities he touched, and is still enjoyed by so many today.

-Last Edited: 14 March 2024
+Last Edited: 21 October 2024

 photo of a location on the canals